sergiusens/blog/content/posts/UbuconLA-2017-Summit-Summary.md

 We had a bit of an interval during the evening where Leo asked a couple of folks who did the snapcraft workshop the day before if they wanted to continue and explore some more, so that is exactly what they did in an ad-hoc gathering on the floor.

 <img src="/img/DSC_0975.JPG" class="img-responsive center-block" />

+On the side, Nathan started adding snap support into puppet, he had a prototype working by the end of it.
+He might be following up on the snapcraft forums once he has something presentable.

 # Closing thoughts